chenchenzi/chenzixu/content/resources/4researchskill/bibliography1.md

 #### 1.4.1.1 Zotero connector
 [**https://www.zotero.org/download/connectors**](https://www.zotero.org/download/connectors) is the web browser plugin and available for Chrome, Firefox, or Safari, enabling automatically creating new items and populating the metadata fields using information available on the internet, with **a simple click**.
 A full-text PDF if available is downloaded together with the click.

+{{% alert note %}}
+You need to have access to / subscribed the source databases (e.g. logged-in) to be able to download the full-text DPF with the click.
+{{% /alert %}}

 The figure below illustrates the Zotero Connector on Chrome, the blue webpage icon.
 When you hover your mouse on the icon, you will see "Save to Zotero".If you click on this icon, this webpage will be added as an item in the current library and/or collection by default (the one you opened and displayed in the middle panel in your Zotero desktop).
 You can also select the destination folder in the dialog box `Saving to` popped up right after the click.
 You need to have Zotero desktop app running when using Zotero Connector.

 The icon **changes** along with the potential source document type.
 Sometimes the webpage icon is grey when the webpages don't provide any information Zotero can recognise.
 On webpages such as Google Scholar that contain multiple potential sources, the icon will change into  a folder {{< icon name="folder" pack="fas" >}}.
 By clicking the folder, a dialog box will pop up from which source references can be selected and saved to Zotero.
 In this way you can import multiple items in one go.